-The pre-exploration phase includes establishing sites and walking tracks between sites.
-Initially, all potential sites are briefly assessed to identify ecological features that may preclude their use as a drill site (e.g. large trees (e.g., > 50 cm DBH) or trees with obvious bat roosts).
-For sites without these features, a full ecological survey (required under Conditions 9 - 10) will be carried out to assess suitability.
-The ecological surveys required will involve working off track and within the root zone of kauri and other native trees.
+A site survey will be carried out to assess suitability of the flow gauging, level and flow monitoring, and near stream piezometer sites.
+The surveys required will involve working off track and within the root zone of kauri and other native trees.
 Kauri Hygiene Zones (KHZs) will be avoided except where these need to be specifically surveyed, and contractors will work downslope of kauri where possible.
 Hygiene procedures will be undertaken at catchment boundaries, or where areas of bare/ disturbed soil within KHZs are encountered.